prof-rossetti/georgetown-opim-243-201901/units/unit-3.md

 ## Objectives

-In this unit, we'll learn how process and validate user inputs in Python.
-We'll also become familiar with how to organize our code across multiple files and import built-in modules to extend the capabilities of our Python programs.
+In this unit, we'll learn how process and validate user inputs in Python as we create tools to facilitate business operations.
+We'll also begin to leverage built-in Python modules to extend the capabilities of our Python programs.

 ## [Slides](https://docs.google.com/presentation/d/1usG5Jh0BV9ONf2AObRk2AdhDB6OpEqCrxHsl4FNir10/edit?usp=sharing)